sekijima-lab/TRACER/README.md

 ## Download Model Parameters

-Please download trained weights for the Transformer from [Figshare here](https://figshare.com/account/articles/25853551), and place the weights in the `ckpts/Transformer/`.
+Please download trained weights for the Transformer from [Figshare here](https://figshare.com/articles/software/Weights_of_conditional_unconditional_Transformer/25853551), and place the weights in the `ckpts/Transformer/` directory.

-Then, directory substructure is as follows:
+Then, the directory substructure is as follows:

 ```